As Told by Ginger: Television films

 In international airings, the films were divided into two (for Butterflies are Free) and three parts (for the other three films) in reruns.

 Production

 The pilot for the show was completed in September 1999.
 The show premiered in October 2000 on Nickelodeon.
 The show was greatly popular at first, making its way into the teenager-aimed block TEENick.
 After the second season, the show's popularity began to decline, partially due to constant scheduling changes.
 Nickelodeon then pulled the show off the air after airing less than half the episodes of the third and final season.
 The show was a part of the Nicktoons channel since its inception in 2002, and began airing the remaining third-season episodes in November 2004, when "Ten Chairs" premiered.
 The "high school" episodes were slated to premiere during November 2006, but only one, "Stuff'll Kill Ya", premiered.
-The aforementioned Season 3 episodes remain unaired, though they instead aired on teen-oriented block The N.
+Of the remaining Season 3 episodes, 4 ultimately premiered on TeenNick's The Splat in 2016, and the last 2 (including "The Wedding Frame", which had previously been released on DVD in the US in 2004) premiered on CBS All Access in 2021.